GridTools/gt4py/docs/functional/architecture/0013-Scalar_Operators.md

 #### Option 1: DaCe

 While DaCe is a data-parallel optimization framework, it also has builtin capabalities to translate Python to C++ code, furthermore, it also supports CUDA.
 Unfortunately, DaCe does not produce correct C++ code for the scoping cases, neither does it emit its own diagnostics.
-The generated C++ code fails to compile, however, so it won't just produce garbage results.
-DaCe also allows the last method with explicit variable declarations.
+The generated C++ code fails to compile, however, so it won't just produce invalid results.
+DaCe works as expected when explicit variable declarations are used, but work needs to be done to get diagnostics.

 #### Option 2: Pythran